Four Weeks to Fitness

 Day Six - Ignore Fads and Untrained Friends

-Some diet plans will suggest that you, "avoid white foods" because they're bad for you.
-In fact, the color of a food has nothing to do with its nutritional value.
-Cauliflower, bananas and garlic are all naturally white and they're all foods that are nutritionally rich.
-Just because it's in a diet book, doesn't mean it's true.
+Some diet plans will suggest that you "avoid white foods" because they're bad for you.
+In fact, the color of food has nothing to do with its nutritional value.
+Cauliflower, bananas, and garlic are all naturally white and they're all nutritionally rich foods.
+Just because it's in a diet book doesn't mean it's true.
 Use your head and read the nutritional label to decide what's healthy and what's not.

 The same goes for advice from friends.
 There's a lot of bad information floating around.
 If you want to know what's what, ask your doctor, nutritionist, certified trainer or other licensed professional for help.
 Friends may mean well, but when you're dealing with your health, you should rely on the experts.

 (If you're taking advice from your personal trainer, make sure they're certified by a legitimate organization and that their certification is current.
 Click Here for an article that tells you what to look for.)

 When you want to eat cheat foods, go ahead!
 Just make sure it's a food you love or crave and don't come up with excuses to cheat every day.
 Junk food should be memorable.
 Don't order a dessert simply because it's on the menu; order it because it's one of those foods that make eating worthwhile.
 When it arrives, split it among your friends so you don't eat it all yourself and then savor the flavor.